Skip to Main Content

 Overview

-Heritage Bank is based in Spicer, Minnesota, and is known for its eCentive Checking Account.
+Heritage Bank is known for its eCentive Checking Account.
 The eCentive checking account offers a competitive yield on balances up to $100,000.
-But you’ll need to earn that competitive APY by receiving electronic statements, having an automated payment or direct deposit each month and making at least $500 worth of monthly debit card purchases.
+But there are hoops to jump through to get that APY.
+You’ll have to opt to receive electronic statements, have an automated payment or direct deposit each month and make at least $500 worth of monthly debit card purchases.

 Invest Rate Icon